geoimaging/mhvsr-vs30/README.md

 ### Using _mHVSR-Vs30_

-1. Launch the provided Jupyter notebooks, `low_dim_models.ipynb` or `high_dim_models.ipynb` (recommended), for a no-coding-required introduction to prediciton models.
+1. Launch the provided Jupyter notebooks, `low_dim_models.ipynb` or `high_dim_models.ipynb` (recommended), for a no-coding-required introduction to prediction models.
 If you have not installed `Jupyter Lab`, detailed instructions can be found [here](https://jpvantassel.github.io/python3-course/#/intro/installing_jupyter).

 2. Continue to explore the three datasets provided by changing the file names and associated metadata in the